 Apart from the monetary incentive, there’s a good reason for Tesla to not roll this update out to everyone for free.
 Surprisingly, there are a few cons that come alongside it.

-If driven rough, a faster accelerating Tesla Model 3 means faster tire wear.
-It would also potentially come with lower efficiency and even possibly higher degradation (only time will tell) which means less range.
-All of these are additional expenses added on top of the already high $2,000 price tag.
+If driven rough, a faster accelerating Tesla Model 3 or Y means faster tire wear.
+It would also potentially come with lower efficiency and even possibly higher degradation (only time will tell) which means less long term range.
+All of these are additional expenses added on top of the already pricey $2,000 price tag.
 Tires aren’t cheap and lower efficiency means a higher electric bill.

-The Tesla Model 3 Acceleration Boost is available for new orders as well.
-But if after reading the price and listing the cons you’re still like Ricky Bobby, one has to ask, why not consider a Performance Model 3?
-For just $5,000 more you receive an even faster 3.2 second 0-60, a higher 162 mph top speed, performance brakes, lowered suspension, a carbon fiber spoiler, and track mode.
+The Tesla Model 3 acceleration upgrade is available for new orders as well.
+But if after reading the price and listing the cons you’re still on Ricky Bobby’s wavelength, one has to ask, why not consider a performance model?